Subscribe & Save 5% on hundreds of items!

 Lighting and the First Draw

-To start, "toast" the foot of the cigarillo by holding the flame just below the tip without touching the tobacco directly.
+1. Toast the Foot: Hold the flame just below the tip without touching the tobacco directly.
 Rotate the stick slowly to ensure the entire circumference is glowing orange.
-This process creates an even burn line and prevents the cigarillo from "tunneling," where the inside burns faster than the outer leaf.

-Once the foot is evenly lit, take slow and deliberate draws.
-When enjoying a swisher sweets first time, many beginners make the mistake of treating it like a cigarette.
+2. The First Draw: Once evenly lit, take slow, deliberate draws.
 Do not inhale the smoke into your lungs.
-Draw the smoke into your mouth, let it sit for a second to experience the sugary casing and tobacco blend, and then blow it out.
-While the sweet aroma is inviting, research on the health risks of little cigars indicates they deliver concentrated toxicants, so keeping the smoke in your palate is the standard practice for cigar enthusiasts.
+Draw the smoke into your mouth, let it sit for a second to experience the sugary casing, and then blow it out.

-The final step is knowing when to stop.
-The "nub" rule for beginners is to stop when there is about one inch of the cigarillo remaining.
-As the burn gets closer to your lips, the smoke becomes significantly warmer and the flavors can turn harsh.
-There is no need to smoke it down to the very end; once the enjoyment fades or the heat increases, place it in the ashtray and let it go out on its own.
+• When to Stop: The "nub" rule is to stop when there is about one inch remaining.
+As the burn gets closer to your lips, the smoke becomes warmer and the concentration of tars increases, which can turn the flavor harsh.

 The Art of Rolling: A Step-by-Step Guide for New Users